-I also did a "Ride-along" program with the Asbury Iowa Police Department where I learned firsthand what it was like to work as a police officer as I considered a career in law enforcement.
+I also did a "Ride-along" program with the Asbury Iowa Police Department for one summer internship where I learned first-hand what it was like to work as a police officer as I considered a career in law enforcement.
 This volunteer position was excellent.
 I became friends with Officer Dave Roberts as he was a younger police officer assigned to traffic enforcement and he was a wealth of information and answered any questions that I had as part of my learning experience and the internship.